pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 interpreter to turn the source code into machine language.

 Some languages
-compile code to a set of instructions for a virtual machine, and than virtual machine can run on multiple different types of systems.
+compile code to a set of instructions for a virtual machine, and the virtual machine can run on multiple different types of systems.

 The language we are using for this class is called Python, it is one of the top five